acalvarez86/Family-Blog/Blog_Page/furnishing-our-first-airbnb.md

 ---

-### How we furnished it.

 The biggest thing on Airbnb is furnishing it and I think we did a wonderful job.
 You can check [our listing](airbnb.com/h/friendsandpoppies) and let us know how we did it.
 Lots of imagination was used as we have never designed a space before.
 We wanted to do it ourselves to try and understand the business before we start thinking on hiring anyone.
 The instructive videos from [Robuilt](https://www.youtube.com/c/Robuilt), helped us understand the set-up process better.
 In general, we bought several things here and there.
 Thrift stores for some decorations.
 Ikea, off course.

-And other different sites, please check some things on the following list:
+### How we furnished it.

 Mattress:
 -